A. Abner defects from Ishbosheth.

 i.
 David was wrong to have more than one wife.
 His many wives went against God’s command to kings (Deuteronomy 17:17) and against God’s heart for marriage (Genesis 2:24, Matthew 19:4-6).

 ii.
-David’s many wives were common.
+David’s polygamy was common.
 Adding many wives was one way great men and especially kings expressed their power and status.

 iii.
 David was troubled because of his many wives.
 Some wonder why the Bible doesn’t expressly condemn David’s polygamy here, but as is often the case, the Scripture simply states the fact and later records how David reaped the penalty for this sort of sin in regard to his family.